-The APO basically comprises the Governing Body, the NPOs, and the Secretariat, which is headed by a Secretary-General.
+The APO comprises the Governing Body (GB), the national productivity organizations (NPOs), and the Secretariat, which is headed by a Secretary-General.

 The GB is the supreme organ of the APO.
 It is composed of one government-appointed director from each member economy.
 The GB meets annually to review the annual report of the Secretary-General and the auditor’s financial report and decide on the budget, strategic directions, policies, and program plans.